‘Fear The Walking Dead’ Season 4 Episode 14 Preview

 The first sneak peek into Episode 14 shows conflict within Morgan’s group as they try to distance themselves from the infected.
 As Coming Soon points out, Jim (Aaron Stanford) is determined to leave the group and take his chances by himself.
 However, Sarah (Mo Collins) wants them all to stay together.

-The second sneak peek into the upcoming episode shows the aftermath of the initial attack by Tonya Pinkins’ new character (known only as the Filthy Woman) on Morgan’sgroup.
-As the group recover, the Filthy Woman returns for another attack in Althea’s (Maggie Grace) S.W.A.T. vehicle.
+The second sneak peek into the upcoming episode shows the aftermath of the initial attack by Tonya Pinkins’ new character (known only as the Filthy Woman) on Morgan’s group.
+As the group recovers, the Filthy Woman returns for another attack in Althea’s (Maggie Grace) S.W.A.T. vehicle.
 However, viewers will have to tune in on Sunday night to find out what happens next.

 You can view all of the clips for Episode 13 of Fear the Walking Dead below.